mknparreira/gorten/README.md

 #### Overview

-This section provides explains the exchanges, queues, and bindings that are configured, and describes the flow of messages through the system.
+This section explains the exchanges, queues, and bindings that are configured, and describes the flow of messages through the system.

 ##### Exchanges

-**order_exchange**
-**Description:** Responsible for routing messages related to order events.
+**order_exchange**: Responsible for routing messages related to order events.
 For example, an order creation event with the routing key order.created will be routed to the order_created queue.

-**product_exchange**
-**Description:** Handles messages related to product events.
+**product_exchange**: Handles messages related to product events.
 For example, a message with the routing key product.added or product.updated will be routed to the inventory_update queue, enabling the system to handle various product-related events using pattern matching.

-**notification_exchange**
-**Description:** Use case: when a notification event occurs, it will be sent to all queues bound to this exchange, such as the email_notifications queue.
+**notification_exchange**: Use case: when a notification event occurs, it will be sent to all queues bound to this exchange, such as the email_notifications queue.

 ##### Queues

-**order_created**
-**Description:** This queue stores messages related to the creation of orders.
+**order_created**: Stores messages related to the creation of orders.

-**order_paid**
-**Description:** This queue stores messages related to the payment of orders.
+**order_paid**: Stores messages related to the payment of orders.

-**inventory_update**
-**Description:** This queue stores messages related to inventory updates, such as when a product is added or updated.
+**inventory_update**: Stores messages related to inventory updates, such as when a product is added or updated.

-**email_notifications**
-**Description:** This queue stores messages related to email notifications, which could be triggered by various events.
+**email_notifications**: Stores messages related to email notifications, which could be triggered by various events.

 ##### Bindings